-In 2015, McKenney coached five All-New England Football Conference (NEFC) selections, an ECAC Division III Football North All-Star and a D3football.com All-East Region First Team selection.
-Over the past 15 seasons at Maine Maritime, McKenney’s teams have brought plenty of excitement to Ritchie Field.
+In 2016, McKenney coached four All-New England Football Conference (NEFC) selections, a Hal Chalmers Senior Scholar Athlete of the Year, and two ECAC Division III Football North All-Stars.
+Over the past 16 seasons at Maine Maritime, McKenney’s teams have brought plenty of excitement to Ritchie Field.
 McKenney was named 2009 New England Division II/III Coach of the Year after leading his team to the NEFC Championship.

 He was named the NEFC Coach of the Year in 2005 and NEFC Bogan Division Coach of the Year in 2006 and 2008.
 Many of McKenney’s players have received distinguished honors, including AFCA All-American, AP All-American, New England Gold Helmet Division II/III Player of the Year, Academic All-Conference, NEFC Rookie of the Year, NEFC Offensive/Defensive Player of the Year, ECAC Player of the Year and three players in the last five years have been named Greater Boston Gridiron Club Division II/III Player of the Year.

 2010 brought another Bogan division title and third straight appearance in the NEFC championship game and a trip to the ECAC Bowl.
 The Mariners, again, led the nation in rushing and broke three NCAA records: most rushing yards gained in a season (5,188), most yards gained per game rushing (471.64), and most TD’s per game (5.45) posting 60 rushing scores in 11 games.
 The Mariners broke many school and conference records and continue to be one of the top offenses in NCAA Division III.